seer-lab/GitView/README.md

 		https://dl-ssl.google.com/android/eclipse/

+2. Re-open eclipse which will prompt you to install the Android SDK.

-2. Open the *Android SDK Manager*
+3. Open the *Android SDK Manager*

-3. Select all the required SDK Platform version.
+4. Select all the required SDK Platform version.
 If an older version of the target application used an earlier version of the Android SDK then that version will be required as well.
 The most flexible method is to install every Android version. **Note** Downloading and install may take sometime.

 #### Installing Import plug-in for Eclipse